netlify/bluesky-custom-domain-extension/README.md

-# Bluesky Custom Handle extension for Netlify
+# Bluesky Custom Domain extension for Netlify

 An extension that lets you use our Netlify site domain as a custom handle in [Bluesky](https://bsky.app).
 It works with custom domains or the default `.netlify.app` subdomains.